 Talquin Electric Cooperative Management Strategies

 Talquin Electric Cooperative completed a project on Highway 267 to add central sewer, which eliminated OSTDS for an existing motel and two future hotels.
 Talquin also added a sewer system along Beech Ridge Trail in Leon County, which removed 12 homes from OSTDS.
-Talquin is currently in the process of abandoning the Oyster Bay WWTP to remove this plant’s discharge from the coastal area.
+Talquin is currently in the process of abandoning the Oyster Bay Wastewater Treatment Plant (WWTP) to remove this plant’s discharge from the coastal area.
 The sewer collection system that is associated with this WWTP will be connected to Wakulla County’s WWTF.
 Talquin is also looking to obtain funding to upgrade the Gadsden East WWTP to add a treatment wetland, which would result in zero effluent discharge from this facility.
 Talquin’s management strategies are summarized in Table 25.

 Table 25: Talquin Electric Cooperative Management Strategies Outside of the PFAs